Written by Jes Gonzalez

 The pre-process of writing involves a lot of planning for most writers.
 Once you've brainstormed and have an inkling of your plot, characters, and setting, sitting down to plan your novel can be a very helpful step of the process.
 Creating and following (to any degree) a plan, general outline, or concrete structure will ensure that you know everything from the intricacies of your plot to all your characters' backstories.
 This is vital to ensure that your story is cohesive not only for your own benefit but also for your readers'.

 Of course, this is just the first of the stages of writing; many others follow it.
-Even when a manuscript is fully typed, it's not finished until it's been reviewed at least a few times.
+Even when a book is fully written, it's not finished until it's been reviewed at least a few times.
 As they say, writing is rewriting.
 Luckily, Scribendi supports authors at every stage of the writing and revising process.

 Stage 1: Writing